lmfarley10/analytics-ai/aidp-lakehouse/create-lakehouse/create-lakehouse.md

 **NOTE** If you are connecting to an AI Database in a private subnet, you will need to enable private network.
 This is outside the scope of this livelab.
 For more details, see [Create an External Catalog for Private Networks](https://docs.oracle.com/en/cloud/paas/ai-data-platform/aidug/external-catalogs.html#GUID-F68CD62C-7D35-4A87-9234-9C88F6CDB60F).

 ## Task 8: Set Up Object Storage

+> **Note for Shared Labs:** Use the instructor-provided shared bucket.
+Use a unique subfolder like 'delta/<your_initials>/' for your Delta tables to avoid conflicts.

 This task will help you create a bucket in OCI Object Storage where your raw data files will reside.